Artist's impression of the newfound planet in orbit around Alpha Cen B.

 Alpha Centauri consists of two reasonably Sun-like stars orbiting closely about each other and possibly a third, red dwarf star, much further out.
-The two brightest components, A and B, revolve around each other once every 80 years and are separated by about 25 astronomical units (3.75 billion kilometers, or 2.3 billion miles).
+The two brightest components, A and B, revolve around each other once every 80 years and are separated by about 25 astronomical units (3.75 billion km, or 2.3 billion miles).

 Alpha Centauri A is a yellow G star similar to the Sun but about 1.5 times as bright; B is a smaller, orange K star with about half the Sun's luminosity.
 The third possible member of the system, Proxima Centauri, is a red dwarf, about 7,000 times fainter than the Sun, which, if it is truly associated with the main pair, moves in a very wide orbit with a period of millions of years.

-The discovery of a planet around Alpha Centauri B
+Discovery of a planet around Alpha Centauri B

-The discovery was announced on Oct.
-16, 2012, of a planet almost identical to the Earth in mass in orbit around Alpha Centauri B. This stunning breakthrough of a rocky, Earth-sized world on our doorstep came as a result of careful measurements of the position of the star three times a night, almost every night for more than three years using the HARPS instrument (High Accuracy Radial Velocity Planet Searcher spectrograph) attached to the European Southern Observatory’s 3.6-meter telescope at La Silla, Chile.
+The discovery was announced on Oct 16, 2012, of a planet almost identical to the Earth in mass in orbit around Alpha Centauri B. This stunning breakthrough of a rocky, Earth-sized world on our doorstep came as a result of careful measurements of the position of the star three times a night, almost every night for more than three years using the HARPS instrument (High Accuracy Radial Velocity Planet Searcher spectrograph) attached to the European Southern Observatory's 3.6-m telescope at La Silla, Chile.

 Unfortunately, Alpha Cen Ba offers no hope of being inhabited because, at a distance of only 3.6 million miles (6 million km), it is much closer to its home star than Mercury is to the Sun, so that its surface must be intensely hot (around 2,200°F) and barren.
 Its orbital period is a mere 3.2 days.
 However, its very existence will spur the search for other worlds in the Alpha Centauri system and will further motivate those engage in SETI and the design of spacecraft capable of fast interstellar travel.